 Wayne Bell: student athlete, wrestling

-Garrett was a student at TC3 from 1992-93, earning Mid-State Athletic Conference all-conference honors.
-She was also the first TC3 volleyball player named to the NJCAA Region III all-region team, earning that recognition after both of her seasons.
+Garrett was a student at Tompkins Cortland from 1992-93, earning Mid-State Athletic Conference all-conference honors.
+She was also the first Panthers volleyball player named to the NJCAA Region III all-region team, earning that recognition after both of her seasons.

 Larry Hinkle: coach/contributor

-In addition to being a successful wrestling coach, Hinkle took over responsibilities for athletics at TC3 in 1986.
-He was largely responsible for establishing TC3's credibility in the world of athletics, growing the number of intercollegiate sports offered from two to nine sports.
+In addition to being a successful wrestling coach, Hinkle took over responsibilities for athletics at Tompkins Cortland in 1986.
+He was largely responsible for establishing the College's credibility in the world of athletics, growing the number of intercollegiate sports offered from two to nine sports.
 He is credited with laying much of the groundwork for the future success of the College's athletics programs.

 Have an affiliation with the Athletics Department for at least five years.

-Nominating person/s must submit a letter of recommendation to include a brief history of the nominee's accomplishments while at TC3, life beyond, and reasons why this nominee is deserving of this honor.
+Nominating person/s must submit a letter of recommendation to include a brief history of the nominee's accomplishments while at Tompkins Cortland, life beyond, and reasons why this nominee is deserving of this honor.

-All nominations will be delivered to committee members for their consideration at the first Athletic Advisory Board Meeting of the Spring semester.
-Director of Athletics will insure that previous year recipients receive nominations with instructions to return their votes back by a specific deadline date.
+All nominations will be delivered to committee members for their consideration at the first Athletic Advisory Board meeting following the close of the nomination period.
+Director of Athletics will insure that current Hall of Fame members receive nominations with instructions to return their votes back by a specific deadline date.
 Voting will take place at the next available meeting.
-A nominee must receive at least 75% of the votes cast at the meeting.
+A nominee must receive at least 75% of the votes cast at the meeting to gain induction.
 Votes from prior recipients will be the only votes accepted by mail.

 Nominees will be notified by the Director of Athletics.